-Enter: The Secure Email Cloud
+Enter: The Secure Email Cloud Architecture

 While Office 365 covers each of these elements of security, it is not prepared to stop the next generation of email threats.
 This is why a new security infrastructure should be included—one purpose-built to layer on top of Microsoft Office 365 and other cloud-based email to prevent identity-based threats and other zero-day attacks.

 Today, the increasing sophistication of these attacks is calling into question not only the efficacy of the on-premises SEG, but the return on investment thesis as well.
-Considering that the cloud email platforms already provide the basic email security features of the SEG, more organizations are finding that pairing Office 365 with new Secure Email Cloud capabilities provides higher efficacy at lower cost.
+Considering that the cloud email platforms already provide the basic email security features of the SEG, more organizations are finding that pairing Office 365 with new Secure Email Cloud Architecure provides higher efficacy at lower cost.